On the statistics of random-to-top shuffles: Fixed Points

-where $K^r_n$ is the number of occupied boxes when $r$ balls are thrown into $r$ boxes, uniformly at random. \end{proposition} \begin{proof} We condition on whether any of the cards $\{k,k+1,\ldots,n\}$ have been moved to the top.
-Let $A^r_k$ be the event that at least one of the cards $\{k,k+1,\ldots,n\}$ has been moved to the top.
-Suppose none of the cards $\{k,k+1,\ldots,n\}$ have been moved to the top in the first $r$ shuffles.
-This happens with probability $((k-1)/n)^r$.
-Then card $k$ is (a.s.) a fixed point.
-Now suppose that at least one of the cards $\{k,k+1,\ldots,n\}$ is moved to the top.
-Then card $k$ cannot be fixed unless at least $k$ distinct cards (from $[n]$) have been moved to the top.
-This is the event $\{K^r_n\geq k\}$.
-Suppose that $K^r_n\geq k$.
-In particular, $\{K^r_n\geq k\}$ is contained in $A^r_k$ by the pigeonhole principle.
-Conditional on $\{K^r_n\geq k\}$, at least the first $k$ positions of the resulting permutation are equal in distribution to the first $k$ positions of a uniformly random permutation of $[n]$, by Proposition $\ref{resampling uniform}$.
-In particular, position $k$ is equal in distribution to the $k$th position of a uniformly random permutation.
-The probability that a uniformly random permutation has a fixed point in position $k$ is $1/n$.
+Now suppose that $A_{r,k}$ occurs.
+On this event, card $k$ can be fixed only if at least $k$ distinct cards have been moved to the top, that is, only if $K_{r,n}\geq k$.
+Conditional on $\{K_{r,n}\geq k\}$, Proposition~\ref{resampling uniform} implies that the first $k$ positions of the shuffled deck are distributed as the first $k$ positions of a uniformly random permutation of $[n]$.
+Therefore, conditional on $\{K_{r,n}\ge k\}$, the probability that position $k$ is a fixed point is $1/n$.
 Spelling this out, we have the following tower of conditional probabilities.

 By our combinatorial reasoning, we have